kat-hi/poke/README.md

-# poke
+### poke
 small game project with GUI based on Java

-# OOP: "CREATE A NEW POKEMON GAME"
+### OOP: "CREATE A NEW POKEMON GAME"
 This pokemon game was developed as part of the programming course at Beuth University of Applied Science.
 It's based on Java-SWING that provides a graphical user interface.

 ## HOW TO START | EXECUTION OF POKEMON.JAR
-it may be that you first need to change file permissions to execute pokemon.jar:<br>
+it #may be that you first need to change file permissions to execute pokemon.jar:<br>
 - ```cd $PATH$/pokemon.jar```<br>
 - ```chmod 774 pokemon.jar```    change permission <br>
 - ```java -jar pokemon.jar```    starting the game... <br>

-## NOTES
+### NOTES
-It is highly recommended to heal your pokemon before starting a fight.<br> Due to time restriction there are no "level ups" with gaining "Erfahrungspunkte".
+I recommend to heal your pokemon before starting a fight.<br> Due to time restriction there are no "level ups" with gaining "Erfahrungspunkte".
 Since I decided to implement pokemon evolution, it won't take too long and you'll see that your pokemon evolves.

-# CODE INFORMATION
+### CODE INFORMATION

 - **PokeGame.java** : Contains *Main* function and game control methods <br>
 - **PokeGui.java** : Contains all SWING-Components and provides graphical user interface.
 EventListeners use methods from PokeGame.java <br>